Basic Bookkeeping for Your Business

 Monitor Your KPI’s

 We’ve come across stories of businesses that went under because the business owners were not aware of the company’s financial standing.
+You really do need to know your numbers.
 There are three key reports that must be submitted to the business owner:

 - Cash flow statement